Arrah: Geography

 Arrah is located at the elevation of 192 m from the sea level at the bank of Son river, Ganga River and Gangi River.
-Arrah lies at the confluence of the Ganga and the Son River, other small rivers that flow in the town are Gangi River, Badki Nadi and Chhotki Nadi.
+Arrah lies at the confluence of the Ganga and the Son River, other small rivers that flow in the town are Gangi River.

+The Son River joins the Ganges about 10 miles north of Maner, at a point roughly halfway amid Arrah and Danapur.
+Old accounts from the 19th century note that the course of the Ganges in this area has been unsteady.
+The village of Masarh, for instance, was once situated close to the Ganges, but by the late 1800s, the river had moved nine miles away.
+A gradual southward shift of the riverbed was observed to have begun around 1860.

+The geography of the region around Arrah consists mainly of flat alluvial plains which slope northwards towards the Ganges.
+This area can be subdivided into two parts: a narrow strip of recent alluvial deposits along the Ganges, and a larger expanse of older alluvium to the south.
+The soil of the plains of Arrah were historically classified with specific names.
+Early 19th-century surveys documented the terminology for the primary clay soils that sustained the city: Karel or Kebal for the ash-colored varieties and Gorangth for the yellowish ones.
+The northern riparian tract was historically subject to regular flooding from the Ganges, often remaining underwater for up to four months during the rainy season.
+This annual inundation deposited a rich layer of silt, which created exceptionally fertile soil for magnificent cold weather crops.
+Following the floods, the land would be ploughed and sown with wheat, barley, and pulse, which were known to produce abundant harvests with relatively little effort..
+Historically, the plains of the city were divided using local lexicons.
+The lowlands along the Ganges, subject to flooding every year, were called Hetha, while the adjacent uplands above the old river bank were known as Uparar.

-The Ganga river acts as northern boundary of the town and due alluvial deposit the area is very fertile and considered as best wheat growing area of Bihar.The eastern boundary of the town is the Son river which separates and Bhojpuri and Magahi speaking regions of Bihar.
+The Ganga river acts as northern boundary of the town and due to alluvial deposit the area is very fertile and considered as best wheat growing area of Bihar.
+The eastern boundary of the town is the Son river which separates and Bhojpuri and Magahi speaking regions of Bihar.

 During the British Raj Arrah was the part of Bengal presidency.
 The land of the city is fertile and most used for cultivation with very low forest cover.
 The main crops that are grown here are rice, mango and mahuaa.